Walmart shooting latest: First Chesapeake victim is named after manager opened fire

-Walmart shooting - live: First Chesapeake victim is named after manager opened fire
+Walmart shooting - live: First Chesapeake victim is named after ‘laughing’ manager opened fire

 Follow live updates on Chesapeake Walmart mass shooting